costa-al/hyper-sys/README.md

 # Hypersys C++ like script engine

 Easily expand with your keywords, operations, and data types.
-Ability to dynamically connect libraries with native classes for later use in the script body.
+Ability to dynamically connect libraries with native classes for use in the script body.

 ## Hello World application